icopy-site/awesome-cn/docs/awesome/awesome-web-components.md

 ### Shadow DOM

-Shadow DOM 描述了一种将多个 DOM 树组合成一个层次结构的方法，以及这些树如何在文档中相互交互，从而实现更好的 DOM 组合.
+Shadow DOM describes a method of combining multiple DOM trees into one hierarchy and how these trees interact with each other within a document, thus enabling better composition of the DOM.

 - [A complete guide on shadow DOM and event propagation](https://pm.dartus.fr/blog/a-complete-guide-on-shadow-dom-and-event-propagation/)
 - [DOM Living Standard: Shadow tree](https://dom.spec.whatwg.org/#shadow-trees)